Zoom on the Generac XT8000EFI

-- Run times are important, yet thanks to their dependence on the fuel tank’s capacity and thus, doesn’t say much on its own unless we consider fuel consumption as well.
+- While the run time is an important parameter, it is dependent on the fuel tank’s capacity and thus, doesn’t say much on its own unless we consider fuel consumption as well.
 This generator is rather wasteful, compared to other devices within the aforementioned output range, when it comes to gasoline consumption, as it reaches roughly 0.84 GPH at a 50% load.
 If you wish to further improve in the area of fuel efficiency, the Pulsar PG10000B16, which boasts with a gas consumption of only 0.55 GPH and thus, is one of the most efficient devices in our database.

-As you can see from this interactive chart, when compared to other 7500-8500W generators, the Generac XT8000EFI is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other 7500-8500W generators, the Generac XT8000EFI is on the average side of the price range.

 The bottom line

 - In the expected price range